Guide to Visiting Sedona in Winter: Everything You Need to Know

 Sedona is known as an outdoor recreation and wellness mecca of sorts.
 Here’s a taste of what to do in the winter in Sedona

-3. Experience a vortex - Some say winter is the best time for this.
+Experience a vortex - Some say winter is the best time for this.
 With fewer crowds at the main vortex sites, you can have a more personal, soulful experience.
+Don’t expect it to feel like low-level electro-shock therapy, you’ll walk away disappointed.
+I found the vortex sites we visited to be peaceful and perfect for a meditation session.

-4. Rent a 4x4 or take an off-road tour - These are available year-round.
+Rent a 4x4 or take an off-road tour - These are available year-round.
 Just be sure to layer up with a hat and gloves!
+This is a great option for getting out into the red rock landscape for travelers with mobility issues or families with littles who can’t hang for a full day hike.

 Where to Stay in Sedona